Enhancing System-Level Safety in Mixed-Autonomy Platoon via Safe Reinforcement Learning: Simulation Results

 \section{Simulation Results}

 In this section, we evaluate the proposed method in simulations of a typical mixed-autonomy platoon.
-The simulation scenario is illustrated by Figure~\ref{fig:CAV_overview}, which features a platoon of five vehicles traveling on a single lane, with the third vehicle being a CAV and the others HDVs.
+We consider a typical platooning scenario as depicted in Fig.~\ref{fig:CAV_overview}, which features a platoon of five vehicles traveling on a single lane, with the third vehicle being a CAV and the others HDVs.
+For benchmarks, we compare four types of models: pure car following, PPO without the safety layer (PPO without safety guarantee), PPO with the safety layer but without learning-based human driver behavior identification (i.e., safe-RL without SI), and PPO with the safety layer and learning-based human driver behavior identification (i.e., safe-RL with SI).